Add liquidity in the Chainge DEX Pools and fill your wallets!

 And speaking of APY’s you can find the full list of pairs for which we offer some pretty remarkable APYs (including Futures) in the market section on our website: https://www.chainge.finance/info/pool

-or just check them out below, see what pair best suits your financial needs and start filling your wallets with CHNG !
+Check them out and see what pair best suits your financial needs & start filling your wallets with TF-CHNG !

 See how you can add liquidity for Spot, Futures and Options assets and also claim your Liquidity pool rewards in the video materials below: